Easonliuliang/Quantum-Drop-/docs/ARCHITECTURE.md

 - **`transport`** – defines the abstraction layer for future adapters and provides `MockLocalAdapter` + `MockLocalStream` loopback used for local simulation and unit testing.

-- **`attestation`** – Merkle helpers built on Blake3 and a PoT writer that materialises JSON receipts aligned with the blueprint schema.
+- **`attestation`** – Merkle helpers hashing chunks/root with SHA-256 (CID salted via Blake3) and a PoT writer that materialises JSON receipts aligned with the blueprint schema.

 - **`crypto`** – lightweight helpers for generating share codes and mock session keys (placeholder for upcoming PAKE / Noise integration).